 It was at a small legal clinic near downtown Toronto that Tamara Levy, then a law student at Osgoode Hall, discovered her interest in criminal law.

-More than a decade and a cross-country move home later, Levy brought her passion for investigating claims of wrongful conviction and miscarriages of justice to UBC, where she co-founded the UBC Innocence Project in 2007.
-She has served as the program’s director for more than a decade.
+More than a decade and a cross-country move home later, Levy uncovered her passion for investigating claims of wrongful conviction and miscarriages of justice.
+She worked at Crown Counsel's Victoria office and at a law firm before beginning to teach at UBC in 2004.
+Through teaching topics such as advanced evidence, she started learning about wrongful convictions and the Innocence Project.
+She co-founded the UBC Innocence Project in 2007, and has served as the program’s director for more than a decade.

 “Working with the project gives us the opportunity at UBC to raise public awareness about the unique challenges in Canada.
-We’re the only Innocence Project west of Ontario and one of only three in Canada that’s affiliated with a law school, so I think they have a very unique opportunity at UBC that you won’t get at law schools across the country,” Levy said, adding that many students who have gone through the program have called it the most meaningful experience they had in law school.
+We’re the only Innocence Project west of Ontario and one of only four in Canada that’s affiliated with a law school, so I think we have a very unique opportunity at UBC that you won’t get at many law schools across the country,” Levy said, adding that many students who have gone through the program have called it the most meaningful experience they had in law school.

 Since then, Levy has co-founded the Criminal Defence Advocacy Society (CDAS), a network of lawyers that advocates for legal reform in criminal law and provides support and mentorship for young counsel in the field.

 Citing former Chief Justice Beverley McLachlin, Levy said criminal law remains a human endeavour in which mistakes, however infrequent, are bound to happen.
-This is what motives her to keep working in the field.
+This is what motivates her to keep working in the field.